Essex piano: Infused with Steinway’s design

 The infusion of much of the Steinway design into Essex’s pianos makes it an excellent option for the customer who wants as much of the Steinway sound as they can get in a more affordable Essex model.

 Steinway engineers have managed to bring much of the Steinway design to their sister brands, Essex and Boston.
-To make your own determination on that score, you’ll need to come into one of M. Steinert’s two showrooms in Boston and Newton.
+To make your own determination on that score, you’ll need to come into our showroom in Newton.

 Come test some Essex models for yourself.
 Compare the sound of an Essex grand or upright with their counterparts in the Steinway and Boston lines.